 Time frame: up to 6 months

 Autonomous eating will be measured in total calories consumed during a single-item meal.
-Total calories consumed will be calculated between baseline and session 10 of treatment
+Total calories consumed will be calculated between baseline and session 10 of treatment, and between baseline and session 20 of treatment.

 This platform is for informational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare professional.